PeterCamilleri/full_dup/README.md

 Another issue that this gem deals with is that of data with looping reference chains.
 To handle this, the code tracks object ID values and does not re-dup data that has already been duped.
 Thus even nasty edge cases are handled without any special effort on the part of the application programmer.
+Note though that this also means that it is important that the object id be correctly implemented.
+Fortunately, this is done by default in Ruby.
+If you implement your own object id for your own special classes, (1) Don't!
+(2) It's all on you to do as good a job as Ruby does and (3) Really DON'T!

 ## Family Overview